- Status: Project phase

 Background

-Neural artificial intelligence algorithms (e.g. deep learning) are increasingly used in applications by internal and external security organisations, for example in the context of drone-based reconnaissance, disinformation detection and tactical situational awareness applications.
-At the same time, there is a growing awareness of specific vulnerabilities that are specific to machine learning (ML) and emerge independent of classical IT security vulnerabilities (e.g. “poisoned” data, forced misclassification, indirect command execution in large language models, targeted extraction of training data).
-In the status quo, there are no guarantees that AI-specific attack vectors could not be exploited in the context of high-security AI applications, too.
+Neural artificial intelligence mechanisms (e.g. deep learning) are increasingly being used in applications by internal and external security organizations, for example in the context of drone-based reconnaissance, detection of disinformation and tactical situational awareness applications.
+At the same time, there is increasing knowledge of specific vulnerabilities that occur specifically in machine learning (ML) and in addition to classic IT vulnerabilities (e.g. “poisoned” data, forced misclassification, indirect command execution in large language models, targeted extraction of training data).
+In the status quo, there are no guarantees that AI-specific attack vectors cannot also be exploited in the context of high-security AI applications.

 Aim

-The aim of the program is to research and support the development of highly resilient, robust and verifiably secure ML components in a security-relevant environment.
-In the context of AI applications under consideration, the model and system behaviour in terms of desired outputs (predictions, recommendations, actions) must operate within defined limits even under adverse and potentially hostile conditions (e.g. poor visibility, no connectivity).
-Participating research consortia can develop their robustness and security approaches for a broad spectrum of potential ML applications with relevance for internal and external security stakeholders.
+The aim of the project is to research and support the development of highly resilient, robust and demonstrably safe ML components in safety-relevant environments.
+In the context of the AI applications under consideration, the model and system behavior in terms of desired outputs (predictions, recommendations, actions) must move within defined limits even under adverse and potentially hostile conditions (e.g. poor visibility, no connectivity).
+Participating research consortia can develop their robustness and security approaches for a broad spectrum of potential ML applications relevant to the requirements of internal and external security.

 Thematically, the program is divided into the following main research areas: